akashjindal347/akashjindal347/README.md

 <br/>

+- 😎 Software Engineer @<a href="https://www.pratilipi.com/">Pratilipi</a>
-- 📕 I’m pursuing my Btech in computer science from Thapar University, Patiala.
+- 📕 Btech,Computer science - Thapar University, Patiala.
 - 👯 I’m a tech-enthusiast who has a doting affection for programming, full stack Web Developing with a passion for designing beautiful and functional user experience and speaking on such topics.
-- 💬 Ask me about Flutter, Django and ReactJS.
+- 💬 Ask me about NodeJS, Django and ReactJS.
 - 📫 How to reach me: [Linkedin](https://linkedin.com/in/akash-jindal) , [Instagram - @_akkash_](https://www.instagram.com/_akkash_/)

 ![](https://komarev.com/ghpvc/?username=akashjindal347&color=blue)